stefanspringer1/SwiftXML/README.md

 ### Limitations of the XML input

 - The encoding of the source must be UTF-8 (ASCII is considered as a subset of it).
 The parser checks for correct UTF-8 encoding and also checks (according to the data available to the currently used Swift implementation) if a found codepoint is a valid Unicode codepoint.
-- The annotations of namespace prefixes via `xmlns:...` attributes should only be at the root element.
+- Declarations of namespace prefixes via `xmlns:...` attributes should only be at the root element.

 ### Manipulation of an XML document